-UW-IT monitors the enterprise Azure AD tenant for AAD applications which have a set of permissions which we’ve determined are risky for the UW.
+UW-IT monitors the enterprise Entra ID tenant for Entra ID applications which have a set of permissions which we’ve determined are risky for the UW.
 When we detect an application with risky permissions, which hasn’t been explicitly approved, we raise alerts that result in that application being disabled and put in a review process.
 If judged to be OK, the application is re-enabled, otherwise the application is deleted.

 The permissions UW-IT currently considers risky are:

 - Any permission with a type of admin.
 Permissions with the admin type are considered broad permissions that typically only someone with administrator level permissions could perform.
 A common example would be the ability to access the given application as any user without the user’s knowledge or consent.

 If you’d like UW-IT to consider adding additional permissions to what it considers risky, please send an email to firstname.lastname@example.org with “Entra ID risky permission request” in the subject line.

 The service manager and owner will consider your request.
 If they deny your request and you disagree, you have the right to escalate to the UW-IT Microsoft change advisory board.
 If they agree, we’ll add your permissions to the set of risky permissions that we monitor for.
 All risky permissions that are monitored for will be documented here.